stephenhky/npdict/README.md

-This Python package, `npdict`, aims at facilitating holding numerical values in a Python dictionary, but at the same time retaining the fast performance supported by NumPy.
+This Python package, `npdict`, aims at facilitating holding numerical values in a Python dictionary, but at the same time retaining the ultra-high performance supported by NumPy.
+It supports an object which is a Python dictionary on the surface, but numpy behind the back, facilitating fast assignment and retrieval of values and fast computation of numpy arrays.

 ## Installation